 The Birdhouse Community Center is located at 800 North 4th Avenue in the 4th and Gill Neighborhood, just north of downtown Knoxville.
-The Birdhouse is a community-supported, open space that strives to be a safe and inclusive venue with social equality, camaraderie, and artistic expression as some of its core values and motivating drives.
+The Birdhouse is a community-supported space that strives to be an place where neighbors as well as the broader community can come together to discuss ideas; share art, music and skills; and celebrate events and host a variety of meetings.

-The historic house at the corner of 4th and Gill has been a community space since the early 1970’s.
-At that time and for the following few decades, it was known simply as the “The Neighborhood Center” where different groups met to fight and organize against different issues, both within the neighborhood and within the larger Knoxville community.
-Notably “The Gazette: A voice for poor and working class people” came out of that era, which was widely distributed for several years, raising awareness and bolstering support for what ended up resulting in multiple successful campaigns.
-In addition to organizing efforts, the house also served as a kids daycare space for many years.
+The historic house at the corner of 4th and Gill has been a community space since the early 1970’s when a relator decided to donate the house to the neighborhood to be used as a community center.
+Until the early 2000’s, the house was known simply as the “The Neighborhood Center” where different groups met to organize against different social issues, both within the neighborhood and within the larger Knoxville community.
+Notably, “The Gazette: A voice for poor and working class people” came out of that era, which was widely distributed for several years, raising awareness and bolstering support for what ended up resulting in positive changes to peoples livelihoods and well-being: including the creation of a park and kids play area within the neighborhood.
+In addition to organizing efforts, the house has also served as a kids daycare space for many years.

 * A few notable things we are proud to offer the community, and which you can find more information on in this website are: